google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-03.markdown

-For this code lab, we'll statically inject a weather forecast, but in a production app, the latest weather forecast data would be injected by the server at run time based on the IP address geo-location of the user.
+For this code lab, we'll statically inject a weather forecast, but in a production app, the latest weather forecast data would be injected by the server when served based on the IP address geo-location of the user.

-Add the following inside the immediately invoked function expression (`IIFE`):
+Add the following inside the immediately invoked function expression:

 {% highlight javascript %}
 var initialWeatherForecast = {